bduvenhage/bduvenhage.github.io/_posts/2019-04-06-the-intel-drng.md

 }
 {% endhighlight %}

 The RDRAND and RDSEED instructions may be called as shown below.
 The size of the operand register determines whether 16-, 32- or 64-bit random numbers are returned.
-If the carry flag is set after a DRNG instruction it means a random number wasn't available yet and the software should retry of a random number is required.
+If the carry flag is set after a DRNG instruction it means a random number wasn't available yet and the software should retry if a random number is required.
 From the Intel guide: "On real-world systems, a single thread executing RDRAND continuously may see throughputs ranging from 70 to 200 MB/sec, depending on the SPU architecture."

 Similar to a splitmix64_stateless generator, rdseed64 may be used to seed RNGs:
 {% highlight c++ %}